tukaani-project/xz/windows/README-Windows.txt

 ----------------

     All executables and libraries in this package require Universal CRT (UCRT).
-It is included in Windows 10 and later.
+It is included in Windows 10 and later, and it's possible to install UCRT on Windows XP and later.

     There is a SSE2 optimization in the compression code but this version of XZ Utils doesn't include run-time processor detection.